Armed Forces of Ukraine: Russian invasion of Ukraine

 In early 2014, Ukraine had 130,000 personnel in its armed forces, which could be boosted to about one million with reservists.

 There were a reported total of 250,800 personnel in the Armed Forces in 2015.
-In July 2022, Defense Minister Resnikov stated that the Armed Forces had an active strength of 700,000; Resnikov also mentioned that with the Border Guard, National Guard, and police added, the total comes to around one million.
+In July 2022, Defense Minister Oleksii Reznikov stated that the Armed Forces had an active strength of 700,000; Reznikov also mentioned that with the Border Guard, National Guard, and police added, the total comes to around one million.

 Following the Revolution of Dignity, Ukraine adopted a military doctrine focusing on defense against Russia and announced Ukraine's intentions for closer relations with NATO armed services, most especially if it joins the organization in the future.

+In June 2022, Davyd Arakhamia, Ukraine's chief negotiator with Russia, told Axios that between 200 and 500 Ukrainian soldiers were killed every day during the Russian invasion of Ukraine.
+In August 2023, The New York Times quoted unnamed U.S. officials as saying that up to 70,000 Ukrainian troops had been killed and 100,000 to 120,000 wounded.
+In April 2024, President Zelenskyy signed a new mobilization law to increase the number of troops.
+From 2023, desertion is punishable by up to 12 years in prison.
+According to the Prosecutor General's Office, more than 100,000 criminal cases for desertion were initiated by the end of November 2024.

+Since the beginning of the invasion, several new branches to the Armed Forces have been established or proposed to match or outmatch the capabilities of the Russian Armed Forces, including Unmanned Systems Forces (the first-ever drone branch of any military), Assault Forces, Space Forces, and Cyber Forces.

+Structure

 The law 'On the Foundations of National Resistance' establishes the following structure of the Ukrainian Armed Forces: